jgwinnett/DWP-Test-Application/README.md

 ### Using the app

-Upon starting the application the following endpoints will be exposed on `localhost:8080`:
+Upon starting the application the following endpoints will automatically be exposed on `localhost:8080`:

 ---

 #### GET `/users/InOrNearLondon?withCity=`

-Request Parameters: Optional Query Parameter `withCity`, default to false.
+Request Parameters: Optional Query Parameter `withCity`, defaults to false.

 Returns:
     Default: a JSON response of `User`s who have a downstream `city` value of `London` or whose coordinates are within 50 miles of a predetermined coordinate value (51.5072, -0.1275)
-    `withCity`=`True`: a JSON response of `UserWithCit` with same caveats as above.
+    `withCity`=`True`: a JSON response of `UserWithCity` with same caveats as above.

 Example invocation: